shulai/qonda/docs/guide.rst

   the widget value.
 If multiple values are returned,

 * display_formatter: This attribute can be set to a callable used to get a string representation of the value.
-By default unicode() is used.
+By default unicode() is used:

+    # Silly example
+    self.lookup.display_formatter = lambda v: '** ' + str(v) + ' **'

+* on_value_set: This attribute can be set to a callabe in order to modify or replace the value passed to setValue.
+The callable receives the value, and returns the same or a diferent value.

 Functions: